-I love finding cute and funny Halloween knock-knock jokes, and writing them on a Halloween napkin, and then slipping a new on in my daughter’s lunchbox every day of October!
+I love finding cute and funny Halloween knock-knock jokes and writing them on a Halloween napkin, and then slipping a new one in my daughter’s lunchbox every day of October!
 Check out this free Halloween jokes printable from Skip to My Lou!

 Sometimes I even switch it out with an educational fact about the history of Halloween.

-- This Mummy Sandwich is surprisingly simple to make, with just the right amount of boo!
+This Mummy Sandwich from the Kids Activities Blog is surprisingly simple to make, with just the right amount of boo!